literallyawildhog/simple-calculator/README.md

 # simple-calculator
-Simple Calculator written in Python
+Simple Calculator written in Python using Visual Studio